Why Salma Hayek Is an Extremely Good Late-Night TV Guest

 Salma Hayek Pinault is currently making the rounds promoting her very good film Beatriz at Dinner, and honestly, we should all be thankful.
-Salma Hayek is one of our finest late night TV guests, because like the best guests, Hayek quickly moves on from whatever projects she’s plugging and happily tells weird stories from her life.
+Salma Hayek is one of our finest late-night TV guests, because like the best guests, Hayek quickly moves on from whatever projects she’s plugging and happily tells weird stories from her life.
 And like an Oscar-nominated Carrie Bradshaw who happens to be married to a French billionaire, Salma Hayek has a lot of stories to tell.
-Last night on The Late Late Show with James Corden, she spun a tale about scuba diving too deep that somehow ends up being about farts.
+Last night on The Late Late Show With James Corden, she spun a tale about scuba diving too deep that somehow ends up being about farts.

 Then, there’s the time Salma Hayek told Jimmy Fallon, who was not ready for the intensity of this story, about the time she thought her husband was having an affair with a language tutoring app.